kvc0/goodmetrics_rs/README.md

 Latest docs can always be found on [docs.rs](https://docs.rs/goodmetrics/latest/goodmetrics/).

-A basic knowledge of [OpenTelemetry metric types](https://opentelemetry.io/docs/specs/otel/metrics/data-model/#metric-points) is expected, but a shortened guide can be summarized below:

 #### `metrics.measurement("name", value)`

 * Use when you only need `min`, `max`, `sum`, and `count` of data points received.